madtank/nova-act-mcp/README.md

 The nova-act-mcp server has been configured with some important defaults:

-- **Non-Headless Mode by Default**: Browsers now start in non-headless mode (visible) by default, making it easier to observe automation in action.
-This helps with debugging and monitoring the browser's behavior.
+- **Headless Mode by Default**: Browsers now start in headless mode (invisible) by default, which improves performance and resource usage.
+This is ideal for production environments and automated workflows.

 - **Screenshot Embedding Disabled**: Screenshot embedding has been disabled to prevent excessive token usage in the context window.
 Large base64-encoded screenshots were causing token explosions, making conversations difficult to maintain.

 You can still:
-- Explicitly set `"headless": true` in your requests if you prefer the browser to run invisibly
+- Explicitly set `"headless": false` in your requests if you want to observe the browser's actions
-- View the browser window directly as it performs actions (since the default is now visible)
 - Access Nova Act's HTML logs which are referenced in the response (the path is provided)

 **Example:**
 ```
-# Start a visible browser (default)
+# Start a headless browser (default)
 control_browser {"action": "start", "url": "https://www.google.com"}

-# Start a headless (invisible) browser by overriding the default
+# Start a visible browser by overriding the default
-control_browser {"action": "start", "url": "https://www.google.com", "headless": true}
+control_browser {"action": "start", "url": "https://www.google.com", "headless": false}
 ```

 ### Secure Login Handling